mochan-tk/vf_techbookfest8-en/review-starter/chapxx-kun432.md

 \clearpage
 //}

 Let's make intent / sample utterance / slot.
 Click the Choice block to create an intent first.
-Enter ```ask_recipe_intent` in the" Name new intent or selecting existing intent "and click" Create ".
+Enter ```ask_recipe_intent``` in the "Name new intent or selecting existing intent" and click "Create".
 This will be the intent name.

 ![](images/chapxx-kun432/s073.png)

 A new section called Utterances appears.
 Register the sample utterance here.
 In the "What might the user say to invoke this intent?"
 Field, enter ```I want to know the recipe for slot_recipe_name```.
-Don't forget to put a space between ```slot_recipe_name``` and``` I want to know the recipe```.
+Don't forget to put a space between ```slot_recipe_name``` and ```I want to know the recipe```.

 ![](images/chapxx-kun432/s111.png)